 So I’m at the beach yesterday with my GF and her daughter who are both beyond average athletes, bordering on exceptional, and we generally like to be active when we’re hanging at the beach.
-As I’m afraid this may be our last real beach day of the year (78 degrees, relatively warm water, and a breathy breeze), I’m jonesing to hurl the disc, or, to you unfortunate uninitiated, play frizbee.
+As I’m afraid this may be our last real beach day of the year (78 degrees, relatively warm water, and a breathy breeze), I’m jonesing to hurl the disc, or, to the unfortunate uninitiated, play frizbee.

 However, my GF was more interested in running the beach and her daughter was into playing, but …….. at this point I should say that we weren’t just at any old beach.
-We were at Scarborough Beach State Park, which, for the state of Maine is a real gem when it comes to sandy beaches.
+We were at Scarborough Beach State Park, which, for the state of Maine is a rare gem when it comes to big, sandy beaches.
 In case you didn’t know, Maine is famous for its rocky coast, not its sandy beaches, and even the beaches that are sandy generally still have rocks strewn throughout.
-And when Scarborough is at low tide there’s a LOT of space to throw the disc.
-I’m talking large format play or at the very least not having to worry about running into to some unsuspecting six-year old child and dealing with the ensuing potential nightmare of parental confrontation.
+And when Scarborough is at low tide there’s a LOT of smooth, sandy space to throw the disc.
+I’m talking large format play or at the very least not having to worry about running into some unsuspecting six-year old child and dealing with the ensuing potential nightmare of parental confrontation.
 Point being I was longing to hurl my disc.
 It’s not that my ten year old friend can’t play, it’s just that she isn’t yet capable of throwing that far, that accurately, or that consistently and I was hungry for some more advanced play.

 So imagine my surprise when my ten-year old frizbee companion tires of the game and some old guy down the beach picks up on it and shouts “Hey, frizbee”.
 Now, I say old guy because the guy had gray hair and was packing some extra weigh amidships.
 Oh, and he had a bad foot so he did this sort of hobble thing when he had to move more than two or three steps.
 But his is about where the old guy thing ends because as soon he received my first toss it became wildly apparent that the guy had game.
 Serious game.
 In fact, I’ve seen and ever played frizbee with only one other person in my entire life that had as much game and I’ve played in NYC’s Central Park and LA’s Venice Beach and I’ve seen some moves.
 This guy immediately reminded me of my old friend and frizbee master Bill who grew up in Portland, Maine and who I’ve had the pleasure of tossing the disc with at this very same beach on numerous occasions.